|

 (intermediate frequency stage, the AF (audio) stage, the local oscillator, and a test for power consumption (wattmeter).
 The manual for the Chanalyst (center) not only provides instructions for use of the actual instrument, but also

 gives great tips for diagnosing and repairing sets!
-I could receive navigation beacons below 450khz when I connected the Chanalyst IF test stage to a longwire antenna.
-The Meissner Analyst (right) went one step further than the
+I could receive navigation beacons below 450khz when I connected the Chanalyst IF test stage to a longwire antenna. |

 Most of the capacitance bridges and capacitor testers made before solid state instruments employed a magic eye tube as a null indicator, even if there was an analog meter included with the test apparatus.
 The main advantage of having the magic eye as the null indicator in a bridge circuit is that a higly unbalanced bridge will drive the tube into cutoff, whereas a D'Arsonval meter movement requires a sensitivity adjustment and could be easily damaged by an inexperienced operator. |